-My research interest is in lower extremity injury prevention in youth and athlete populations.
+Nora’s research interest is in lower extremity injury prevention in youth and athlete populations.
 Specifically, translating findings to the real world, focusing on functional methods of injury risk assessment and injury prevention, which not only benefits athletes by keeping them on the field, court and ice, but also provides often busy sports medicine clinicians with tools to ease their load.
-Since arriving at UCONN, I have worked on projects related to dissemination and implementation projects aiming to improve neuromuscular control thereby decreasing injury risk.
+Since arriving at UCONN, Nora has worked on projects related to dissemination and implementation aiming to improve neuromuscular control thereby decreasing injury risk.

-My research interest is in regards to recovery of physical function and psychological factors influencing post-operative and return to sport outcomes following anterior cruciate ligament reconstruction (ACLR).
-I currently am involved in ongoing investigations examining the inter-relationships between joint biomechanics, alterations in neural activity and self-reported/psychological deficits after ACLR.
+Julie’s research interest is in regards to recovery of physical function and psychological factors influencing post-operative and return to sport outcomes following anterior cruciate ligament reconstruction (ACLR).
+Julie is currently involved in ongoing investigations examining the inter-relationships between joint biomechanics, alterations in neural activity and self-reported/psychological deficits after ACLR.

-My research focus is to understand the neural mechanisms associated with musculoskeletal injuries, particularly those that afflict the knee joint.
-Secondary to my main focus is the development of effective rehabilitation strategies for the treatment of injury associated with deficits in neural mechanics.
+Steve’s research focus is to understand the neural mechanisms associated with musculoskeletal injuries, particularly those that afflict the knee joint.
+Secondary to Steve’s main focus is the development of effective rehabilitation strategies for the treatment of injury associated with deficits in neural mechanics.

-My research efforts are in collaboration with the kinesiology department to use Motion Capture, EMG, and Force Plate technology to model joint stability and predict injuries using mathematical models.
-I am currently working on several ongoing projects using these technologies as well as the instrumented treadmill.
+Anthony’s research efforts are in collaboration with the kinesiology department to use Motion Capture, EMG, and Force Plate technology to model joint stability and predict injuries using mathematical models.
+Anthony is currently working on several ongoing projects using these technologies as well as the instrumented treadmill.